General Research Interests

 that retain constraint-preserving properties of PDE systems.

-highly collaborative physics applications: the modeling of
+physics applications: the modeling of solid-state phase

-solid-state phase transformations and thermodynamics in shape
+transformations and thermodynamics in shape memory alloys,

-memory alloys, simulations of macroscopic stability and
+simulations of macroscopic stability and refueling of fusion

-refueling of fusion plasmas, calculations determining the
+plasmas, calculations determining the physical processes

-physical processes underlying core-collapse supernova phenomena,
+underlying core-collapse supernova phenomena, and investigations

-and investigations of reionization physics within the early
+of reionization physics within the early universe.

 Pages Describing Specific Research Projects: